skermabon/kickoff-2019/mn/doc/Step2.md

 ## Step 2 : Create project and run a service

+### Create the project

-I create the Micronaut project (only maven modules that are microservice, not non microservice modules), on an empty directory.
+We create the Micronaut project (only maven modules that are microservice, not non microservice modules), on an empty directory.

 ```shell
 mn create-federation /
 --build=maven /